-is satisfied only for $\hat\mu_j, \ j\in J\subset \{1,\ldots,k\}$, where $|J|=(1-\tau)k$ for $0\leq\tau<\frac{\alpha-p}{1-p}$, then the previous argument implies
+is satisfied only for $\hat\mu_j$, $j\in J\subset\{1,\ldots,k\}$, where $|J|=(1-\tau)k$ for $0\leq\tau<\frac{\alpha-p}{1-p}$, then the previous argument implies

-In particular, this version is useful in addressing the situation when the sample contains a subset of cardinality at most $\tau k$ consisting of ``outliers'' of arbitrary nature. \item[(b)] It is also clear that results of Theorem \ref{th:main} can be used to positively answer question (3) posed in the introduction.
-Indeed, if several autonomous computational resources (e.g., processors) are available, one can evaluate estimators $\hat \mu_j, \ j=1,\ldots,k$ in parallel and combine them via the geometric median as a final step.
-In many situations, the improvement in computational cost will be significant. \end{remark}
+In particular, this version is useful in addressing the situation when the sample contains a subset of cardinality at most $\tau k$ consisting of ``outliers'' of arbitrary nature.

+\item[(b)] It is also clear that results of Theorem~\ref{th:main} can be used to positively answer question (3) posed in the \hyperref[sec:intro]{Introduction}.
+Indeed, if several autonomous computational resources (e.g., processors) are available, one can evaluate estimators $\hat\mu_j$, $j=1,\ldots,k$ in parallel and combine them via the geometric median as a final step.
+In many situations, the improvement in computational cost will be significant. \end{enumerate} \end{remark}

 Note that it is often easy to obtain an estimator satisfying (\ref{weak_con}) with the correct rate $\eps$ under minimal assumptions on the underlying distribution.
-In particular, if $\mu$ is the mean and $\hat\mu_k$ is the sample mean, then (\ref{weak_con}) can be deduced from Chebyshev's inequality, see section \ref{sec:mean} below for more details.
+In particular, if $\mu$ is the mean and $\hat\mu_k$ is the sample mean, then (\ref{weak_con}) can be deduced from Chebyshev's inequality, see Section~\ref{sec:mean} below for more details.

 Next, we describe the method proposed in \cite{Nemirovski1983Problem-complex00} which is based on a different notion of the median.
-Let $\hat\mu_1,\ldots,\hat \mu_k$ be a collection of independent estimators of $\mu$ and assume that $\eps>0$ is chosen to satisfy
+Let $\hat\mu_1,\ldots,\hat\mu_k$ be a collection of independent estimators of $\mu$ and assume that $\eps>0$ is chosen to satisfy

 Define $\tilde\mu:=\hat\mu_{j_\ast}$, where

 and $j_\ast=1$ if none of $\hat\mu_j$'s satisfy the condition in braces.
 It is not hard to show that

 which is similar to (\ref{strong_con}).